realeyes-media/ios-vast-client/README.md

 #### Initialization

-Init `VastTracker` with `VastModel` structure but always make sure to use the actuall `VastAd` and other information provided via delegate function calls - do not keep the `VastModel` as not all information from the `VastModel` might be valid for playback etc.
+Init `VastTracker` with `VastModel` structure but always make sure to use the actual `VastAd` and other information provided via delegate function calls - do not keep the `VastModel` as not all information from the `VastModel` might be valid for playback etc.

 If you initialize `VastTracker` with delegate - `func adBreakStart(vastTracker: VastTracker, totalAds: Int)` will be called immediately.